byteKnight2010/CubeRun-Monogame/README.md

 # CubeRun-Monogame
 **Cube Run** is a 2D platformer built in **C# with Monogame**, ported from an original **Python with Pygame** version.
 This project aims to create a scalable, cross-platform, high-performance game to efficiently handle large maps, numerous tiles, and complex collision systems without bottlenecks.
+I also hope to learn to use C#, Monogame, and the .NET framework through this project, all of which I have never used before.

 ---